abpframework/abp/docs/en/Tutorials/Todo/Single-Layer/Index.md

 * `TodoApp` (in the .NET solution) hosts the server-side HTTP API, so the Angular application can consume it. (server-side application)
 * `angular` folder contains the Angular application. (client-side application)

-Firstly, run the `TodoApp` project in your favorite IDE (or run the `dotnet run` CLI command on your project directory) to see the server-side HTTP API on the [Swagger UI](https://swagger.io/tools/swagger-ui/):
+Firstly, run the `TodoApp` project in your favorite IDE (or run the `dotnet run` CLI command on your project directory) to see the server-side HTTP API on [Swagger UI](https://swagger.io/tools/swagger-ui/):

 ![todo-swagger-ui-initial](../todo-swagger-ui-initial.png)